ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 2. Save your team number in the "Config" file on the first line.
 (The Config starts off as my team's config file as an example, feel free to delete all of the text inside  )

-3. To log values from the Networktables, save the key Strings for those values on seperate lines below the team number
+3. To log values from the Networktables, save the key Strings for those values on seperate lines below the team number, with the type coming after the key

 4. For further clarification, look inside the "ExampleConfig" file inside the zip.